B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Two mafias/groups are in a conflict/beef.
 When one leader gets PK’d by the other leader, they and all their members forget the conflict, bringing the complex roleplay to an end.

 <span style="color: green">Notes:</span>
 - When a mafia/group leader kills a member, the latter will forget all the information they know about that organization or any other organizations they have interacted with, essentially forgetting their mafia life.
+Also, the mafia leader and all the present people will forget all the information about the murdered person.
 - When an organization (official or unofficial) is disbanded, PK is applied to all its members.
 They forget all the information they knew about that organization or any other organizations they interacted with, essentially forgetting their mafia lives.
 If the mafia was recognized by the Syndicate, they will forget everything about the Syndicate as well.
 - Returning to the area where the initial roleplay took place can be done after 30 minutes.
 - Phone messages, calls, or information held by others cannot be used to recall details about your death or the RP you forgot due to PK.
 When such information is presented to you, you are obliged to ignore it or imply that these events probably happened in a dream of the person bringing them up.